The Big Question:

 By the time I started attending meetings at the end of September 2017, I had lost 19 pounds.
 Luckily, I fell in love with a great meeting in Boston recommended on Connect, the WW social media app.
 Someone recommended a meeting full of diverse folks that welcomed all ages, genders, races, and abilities.
 The recommendation delivered.

 The why question remains the most consistent question that underlines all our WW meetings.
-Why has furthered my healthy journey, my commitment to Weight Watchers, and more than 50+ pounds lost.
-I remain far away from what good health to me looks like (150 pounds or so), but I’m so much closer after a year.
-You can read more about my journey in my one-year reflection post.
+Why has furthered my healthy journey, my commitment to Weight Watchers, and more than 70+ pounds lost.
+I remain far away from what good health to me looks like (150 pounds or so), but I’m so much closer after a year and a half.

 Most importantly, I’ve started making the changes necessary for a lifestyle change.
 I sincerely don’t care about being more attractive or skinny.
-I care about feeling comfortable.
+I care about feeling comfortable and happy.
 Why?
-Because I know that my ideal balance includes self-care as a primary foundation, which includes taking care of my health.
+Because I know that my ideal balance includes good physical and mental health.

 The Next Why

 The next big push for why in my life is the scary money questions.
 Why can’t I stick to a budget?
-Why do I spend beyond my means?
 Why am I so afraid to take care of myself financially?
 Isn’t that feeling of security part of self-care?
 These are the questions that I want to address.
 I believe that why stands out as an essential part of finding balance and ultimately, happiness.